-The Foundation had to cancel many program activities due to physical distancing rules, which resulted in a significant decline in program delivery revenue for 2020 fiscal year and a significant increase in restricted deferred revenue accounts.
+The Foundation had to cancel many program activities due to physical distancing rules, which resulted in a continued reduction in program delivery activities for 2021 fiscal year.

 A high degree of uncertainty persists surrounding the full economic impact of the situation.
 The unpredictable nature of the spread of the disease makes it difficult to determine the length of time that the Foundation's operations will be impacted.